Umbrella company, PAYE vs limited company: which is better for contractors?

 Let’s quickly compare and contrast the different options against each other to help you determine your best option.

-Umbrella company vs limited company
+Umbrella company vs limited company (LTD)

-An umbrella company is the easiest option as it takes the responsibility of taxes away from you, and you’ll be exempt from IR35.
+An umbrella company offers a more straightforward option than setting up an LTD as it takes tax responsibilities away from you, and you’ll be exempt from IR35.
 It also offers the stability of continued employment which makes it easier to get mortgages, loans, and so on.

-A limited company offers you the highest level of financial freedom, however this of course comes with greater responsibility.
-Setting up and managing a limited company requires ongoing maintenance, meanwhile PAYE is covered by the agency.
-An agency manages your pay deductions and offers worker benefits, meanwhile these will be dealt with singlehandedly – or with the help of an accountant- under a limited company.
+A limited company offers you the highest level of financial freedom, but this of course comes with greater liability.
+Setting up and managing a limited company requires ongoing maintenance, while PAYE is managed by the recruitment agency.